 7. Andersen & Maillard

 Andersen & Maillard is a fairy tale destination for pastry loving coffee drinkers and not just because one of the owners shares a name (albeit spelled differently) with Copenhagen’s most famous resident.
 While the 19th century Hans Christian Andersen gained global fame for writing The Little Mermaid and Thumbelina, the modern-day Hans Kristian Andersen has achieved local notoriety by roasting coffee.

 But its Noma alum Milton Abel who completes the Andersen & Maillard’s story with fanciful pastries like the cafe’s popular, eye catching chocolate-filled Chocolate Croissants pictured above.
-The two come together with a signature Espresso Glazed Croissant that combine the best of their two worlds.
+The two come together with a signature Espresso Glazed Croissant that combines the best of their two worlds.

 During our first visit at the original Nørrebro location, we paired the cafe’s signature Espresso-Glazed Croissant with espresso-based Flat Whites.
 It was a good move.
 We enjoyed drinking coffee crafted with freshly roasted Guatemalan beans as much as we appreciated the Croissant’s sugary espresso glaze and flaky layers.